Board of Trustees

 Since the biographies on this page were prepared, we have been delighted to welcome three new trustees, whose details will appear here soon.
 Kevin Ward has taken over from David Clarke as Finance Director.
 We thank David profoundly for the superb professionalism of his financial management and guidance to the Board, and we warmly welcome Kevin.

-Felicity Golding (Chair) has extensive, in depth knowledge of the education sector, nationally and locally in Suffolk, including serving as an OFSTED inspector and senior Education adviser for Norfolk County Council.
-She plays an important role in co-ordinating village Community Concerts and Schools Enrichment Visits
+Felicity Golding (Vice-Chair and Trustee for Education) has extensive, in depth knowledge of the education sector, nationally and locally in Suffolk, including serving as an OFSTED inspector and senior Education adviser for Norfolk County Council.
+She plays an important role in co-ordinating village Community Concerts and Schools Enrichment Visits.

 Leslie Olive, conductor and artistic director of the Suffolk Philharmonic Orchestra, has also conducted the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the English Chamber Orchestra and the London Mozart Players.
 He founded Suffolk Philharmonic in 2012.